nimitmk7/knowledge-treasure/Deep Learning/CNNs/Sliding CNN approach.md

-## Definition
-The task of classifying and localizing multiple objects in an image is called *object detection*.

-## Sliding CNN approach
-- Take a pre-trained CNN for classification and locate a single object centered in the image, then slide the CNN across the image and make predictions at each step.
+Take a pre-trained CNN for classification and locate a single object centered in the image, then slide the CNN across the image and make predictions at each step.

-- The CNN was generally trained to predict not only class probabilities and a bounding box, but also an objectness score: this is the estimated probability that the image does indeed contain an object centered near the middle.
+The CNN was generally trained to predict not only class probabilities and a bounding box, but also an objectness score: this is the estimated probability that the image does indeed contain an object centered near the middle.
 	- This is a binary classification output; it can be produced by a dense output layer with a single unit, using the sigmoid activation function and trained using the binary cross-entropy loss.
 ![[Pasted image 20240223150911.png]]
 ### Non-max Suppression